-Designated reviewers are assigned by the UCAR office staff, with advice from the UCAR Chair.
+Designated reviewers are assigned by the UCAR office staff, with advice from the IACUC Chair.
 Designated reviewers submit any questions or clarifications required from the investigator using the on-line review system.
-Reviewer comments and questions are summarized by the UCAR Chair or the UCAR office staff.
+Reviewer comments and questions are summarized by the IACUC Chair or the UCAR office staff.
 The protocol is then returned to the PI with all the summarized comments and questions.
 The PI edits the protocol to address all issues that have arisen during the review, and resubmits the protocol.
 The resubmitted protocol is assigned for review to the original designated reviewers (and to any other committee member who wishes to see it).
 Designated reviewers can approve the protocol, request additional information, or request that the protocol be reviewed at a full committee meeting.
 Other members, including the veterinarians, can review the protocol and provide comments and questions.
 However, they are not considered designated reviewers, and may not approve or require modification to obtain approval.
-The designated reviewers can see the veterinarian's questions and comments and take them into consideration during the designated review.
+The designated reviewers can see their questions and comments and take them into consideration.

-The procedure at the University for Designated Member Review requires that the UCAR Chair appoint two UCAR members to review each protocol.
+The procedure at the University for Designated Member Review requires that the IACUC chair appoint 2 IACUC members to review each protocol.
 The protocol cannot be approved unless both designated reviewers agree to its approval.
-If either designated reviewer requests full committee review, the DMR process is suspended until full committee review takes place.
+If either designated reviewer requests full committee review, the DMR process is suspended until Full Committee Review takes place.
 If either designated reviewer requests modifications to obtain approval, the resubmitted, modified protocol must be reviewed by both designated reviewers, who again, can approve, request full committee review, or require modification to secure approval.
-This procedure continues until either the protocol is reviewed by the full committee, or both designated reviewers agree to approve the protocol as written.
+This procedure continues until either the protocol is reviewed by the full committee, or both designated reviewers agree to approve.
 Note that the copies of the protocol being reviewed are always identical because they are submitted in our on-line protocol review system.

 Members who have a conflict of interest with a protocol are not allowed to vote on the protocol at a meeting of the full committee and are not assigned to be a designated reviewer.
-The IACUC Chair and/or Vice Chair with assistance from the UCAR office ensure that a quorum of the members is maintained during the voting process.